NRLParticipation/NRL-Cookbook/docs/club-committee/speech-writing.md

 ---

-## High complexity: speech campaign studio
+## High complexity: Speech Campaign Studio

 Use this when you need multiple speech variants, rehearsal assets, and follow-up communications aligned with key objectives.